matarina/pyrola.nvim/README.md

 ```bash
 pip install pynvim jupyter-client prompt-toolkit
 ```
+For image viewer, high quality image preview are based kitty graphic protocol,a  rough pixelized resolution image in console can be available for all terminal.
 In addition, you will need to install [timg](https://github.com/hzeller/timg), a terminal-based image viewer.
 For users on Debian-based systems, the installation can be accomplished with the following command:

 ```bash